|Founded||Founded in or near South Lawndale: Marshall Square|

 This story can be told in three parts because three pieces is what the Kents are made of.
 I have been very close on the history not long ago but when the Compliments of Chicagohoodz: Chicago Street Gang Art & Culture book came up I was given further insight about the history and dates everything happened and it makes sense.

-As the Artistics were getting fully settled into the Marshall Square area the north side gang the Puerto Rican Stones settled at the intersection of 21st and Marshall Boulevard in the mid-1970s.
+The second part of the story is when the Puerto Rican Stones settled at the intersection of 21st and Marshall Boulevard in the year 1976 to join Puerto Rican family members that lived in the area.
 This branch of P.R.
 Stones was unique because they wore the Puerto Rican flag colors of red, white and blue instead of black and orange, the traditional colors.
 This branch was started by “Luis.”

-Around the same time, about mid-1970s, another crew starteded up called the “Kents” in the same area but I don’t have much detail on them.
+Around the same time, about mid-1970s, another crew started up called the “Kents” in the same area but I don’t have much detail on them.

-By about 1976, all three of these gangs came together because of their hatred for the Satan Disciples, Ridgeway Lords and Latin Kings in the area.
+By about 1976, all three of these gangs came together because of their hatred for the Satan Disciples, Two Two Boys, Ridgeway Lords and Latin Kings in the area.

 In the year 1981, the Artistic Kents and P.R.Stones merged to combine forces against their enemies, however, one of those enemies would no longer be the Latin Kings.
 In that year of 1981, the People alliance was now to take effect on the streets, not only that, new gangs were accepted into the alliance.
 The Puerto Rican Stones were already People in the joint and now they would be on the streets as well and this pretty much squashed their conflict with Latin Kings that had gone on so many years.
 Now that Kents and Stones were merging this would take the entire “Artistic Stone Kent nation” into the People alliance and stopped the wars with Latin Kings entirely.
 The new colors for this new nation would be black and grey with a knight’s helmet as the symbol.
 I don’t know how long the “Artistic” part of the name lasted but it seemed to have vanished shortly after the merger in preference of the name “Stone Kents.”